tqtg/hierarchical-attention-networks/README.md

 # Hierarchical Attention Networks for Document Classification

-This is a TensorFlow-based implementation of the paper [Hierarchical Attention Networks for Document Classification](https://www.cs.cmu.edu/~hovy/papers/16HLT-hierarchical-attention-networks.pdf), NAACL 2016.
+This is an implementation of the paper [Hierarchical Attention Networks for Document Classification](https://www.cs.cmu.edu/~hovy/papers/16HLT-hierarchical-attention-networks.pdf), NAACL 2016.

 ![alt tag](img/model.png)